WhitrayHB/WhitrayHB/README.md

 咕咕咕~

 ### Hello there!
-This is WhitrayHB!A pigeon which lives in China Sichuan.
+This is WhitrayHB!
+A pigeon which lives in China Sichuan.

 You can simply call me "Pigeon".